MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/pstn-connectivity.md

 How you configure call routing differs depending on your PSTN connectivity option.

-For Calling Plans, you configure user dial plans--a named set of normalization rules that translate dialed phone numbers by an individual user into an alternate format (typically E.164) for purposes of call authorization and call routing.
+For Calling Plans, most of call routing is handled by the Microsoft Calling Plan infrastructure.
+You configure user dial plans--a named set of normalization rules that translate dialed phone numbers by an individual user into an alternate format (typically E.164) for purposes of call authorization and call routing.
+For more information, see [What are dial plans?](what-are-dial-plans.md).

-For Direct Routing,
+For Direct Routing, you must configure call routing by specifying a voice routing policy, PSTN usages, and voice routes, and pointers to the online PSTN gateways.
+You can configure number translation at the trunk level to ensure interoperability with Session Border Controllers (SBCs).
+For more information, see [Configure voice routing for Direct Routing](direct-routing-voice-routing.md) and [Translate phone numbers](direct-routing-translate-numbers.md).

+For Operator Connect, ...

 ### Emergency calling

 How you configure emergency calling differs depending on your PSTN connectivity option.

+For Calling Plan, each user is automatically enabled for emergency calling and is required to have a registered emergency address associated with their assigned telephone number.
+Dynamic emergency calling (based on the location of the Teams client) is supported in the United States.

+For Direct Routing, you must define emergency calling policies for users by using a Teams emergency call routing policy (TeamsEmergencyCallRoutingPolicy) to define emergency numbers and their associated routing destination.
+(Note that registered emergency locations are not supported for Direct Routing users.)
+Additional configuration is also required to support dynamic emergency calling.

-For more information about emergency calling concepts and terminology, and how to configure dynamic emergency calling based on the location of the Teams client, see the following articles:
+ For more information about emergency calling concepts and terminology, and how to configure dynamic emergency calling, see the following articles:

 - [Manage emergency calling](what-are-emergency-locations-addresses-and-call-routing.md)
 - [Plan and configure dynamic emergency calling](configure-dynamic-emergency-calling.md)